ScottS2017/flutter_udacity_build_native_apps_w_flutter/course/06_input/solution_06_input/README.md

  - Dropdowns have a vertical 8.0 Padding.
  - Add a 'Compare Arrows' icon between the dropdowns.
 This is the Material Icon named 'compare arrows'.
 The arrows are sized 40.0.
  - The entire user input section is wrapped in 16.0 Padding.
+ - A Category's highlight and splash colors should be retrieved from its ColorSwatch.
+ - Set the ThemeData's textTheme to have a body color of black, and a display color of Colors.grey[600].
+ - The ThemeData's primaryColor should be Colors.grey[500].

 ## Customizations
  - Style the input/output boxes and dropdowns.
 Consider colors, border radius, padding, text themes, etc.